madetech/learn/core-skills/web-application-development-with-react/README.md

 - A make recipe for serve, which runs the application in development mode
 - A make recipe for test, which runs the tests for the application
 - A sandbox environment which allows them to quickly prototype components
-- The ablity to hot-reload based on changes
+- The ability to hot-reload based on changes
 - A failing test that appears when running make test

 #### Understanding

 The candidate can describe:

-- Situations in which using React would be a benefit
+- Situations where React would be beneficial
 - What a React component is
-- What are props within a component
+- What component props are
-- What is state within a component
+- What component state is
 - What `props.children` refers to
 - How React allows you to respond to user events
 - One approach to styling react components
 - What causes a component to rerender
-- Describe a lifecycle method that you can hook into and perform actions on
+- A lifecycle method that you can hook into and perform actions on
-- How would you manage state that's shared amongst multiple components, avoiding passing state between many components?
+- How to manage state shared between multiple components, avoiding passing state between many components
 {% endcapture %}
 {% include assessment_container.html name="Hedgehog" description=hedgehog_description img="./hedgehog.jpg" %}